ofpinewood/pineblog/README.md

 - ..only a blogging engine, nothing else..

 ### What is not included
-Because PineBlog is very light-weight it is not a complete website, it needs to be integrated in an existing web application of you need to create a basic web application for it.
+Because PineBlog is very light-weight it is not a complete web application, it needs to be integrated in an existing web application or you need to create a basic web application for it.
 There are a few things PineBlog depends on, but that it does not provide.

 - Authentication and authorization